Healthy Coping Strategies for Kids

 Develop a Plan

-In case you see that your children struggle with a problem, help them to concentrate on its solution.
-Make a step-by-step plan after clarifying details of their challenge.
+In case you see that your children struggle with a problem, please help them to concentrate on its solution.
+Make a step-by-step plan after clarifying the details of their challenge.
 Come up with several possible solutions and discuss them together with the kids.
-If you homeschool your child you can work out the curricum devoting more time for learning emotional self-regulation techniques.
+If you homeschool your child, you can work out the curriculum, devoting more time to learning emotional self-regulation techniques.

 Encourage Asking for Help

 Doing things on one’s own isn’t the key to success.
 It’s impossible to hold up well without someone’s help.
-In school, university and work there’s a constant need for advice and mutual aid.
+There’s a constant need for advice and mutual aid in school, university, and work.
 Encourage communication within the family and react to your kids’ issues.
-This way you will create an atmosphere where a child won’t be afraid to come for help.
+This way, you will create an atmosphere where a child won’t be afraid to come for help.

 Weigh up the Pros and Cons

-As long as the problem deals with making a decision, do your best to resolve it as soon as possible.
+If the problem involves making a decision, do your best to resolve it as soon as possible.
 The fact is that the state of uncertainty is very painful to our brains.
 In such an instance, it cannot but constantly search for a solution.
-If the brain fails to find its way out, strong mental pressure occurs.
+Intense mental pressure occurs if the brain fails to find its way out.
 Help kids to write down the pros and cons.
 Analyze them together and, finally, make a decision.

 Types of Coping Skills

-A combination of certain behavior and thoughts can relieve stress.
+A combination of specific behaviors and thoughts can relieve stress.
 It also helps to adjust to anxiety signs and ignore them.
 The ability to coexist with stressful situations is a precious skill.
 Actually, that’s one of the benefits of a growth mindset.
-Here`re other skills that help cope with stress.
+Here are other skills that help cope with stress.